James Mahon is an award-winning TV/Radio Anchor and Reporter, Author and University Lecturer

-His monthly lifestyle TV series, Through Irish Eyes, has received awards from the Associated Press, The Society of Professional Journalists and The Daughters Of The American Revolution.
+His monthly lifestyle TV series for WDEF CBS 12, “Through Irish Eyes”, received awards from the Associated Press, The Society of Professional Journalists and The Daughters Of The American Revolution.

-Prior to making his way to Chattanooga, he worked at WKOP, PBS in Knoxville and anchored radio shows in both the UK and Ireland.
+He has also worked at WKOP, PBS in Knoxville and anchored radio shows in both the UK and Ireland.

 The trilingual journalist is a graduate of the National Training Council of Journalism, The Broadcast Journalism Trainee Council, The University of Sheffield England and University of Ireland, Galway.